nagaho/aerogear-ios-httpstub/README.md

 To add the library in your project, you can either use [Cocoapods](http://cocoapods.org) or simply drag the library in your project.
 See the respective sections below for instructions

 ### Using [Cocoapods](http://cocoapods.org)
-At this time, Cocoapods support for Swift frameworks is supported in a preview [branch](https://github.com/CocoaPods/CocoaPods/tree/swift) but tests shown that it's pretty stable to use.
+At this time, Cocoapods support for Swift frameworks is supported in a preview [branch](https://github.com/CocoaPods/CocoaPods/tree/swift).
 Simply [include a Gemfile](http://swiftwala.com/cocoapods-is-ready-for-swift/) in your project pointing to that branch and in your ```Podfile``` add:

 ```
 pod 'AGURLSessionStubs'